 Melanie Edmondson is the Personnel Coordinator for the County Operations Office.
 She works closely with everyone in the County Operations Office, each District Director's office, and the Associate Dean for Extension, while coordinating personnel actions for over 350 people statewide.
 Melanie works as the liaison between the counties and larger human resources offices across campus--including IFAS HR, Academic Personnel, and Central Employment.
 In addition, she is your contact person for payroll inquiries and time entry issues.

-Christy Huntley is the Grants Coordinator for IFAS Extension Extension Administration.
-She assists and advises Principal Investigators (PIs) on the interpretations and implementations of existing and new federal, agency, state, and university rules and regulations.
-Christy administers and manages grant funding under the prevue of the Dean and Associate Dean for Extension.
+Christy Huntley is the Research Administrator III for IFAS Extension Business Services.
+She assists and advises Principle Investigators (PIs) on the interpretations and implementations new and existing federal, agency, state and university rules and regulations regarding grants.

-In addition, she oversees the fiscal dispensation of the Special Pesticide Certification Examination program, which is administered in all sixty-seven Florida counties to license limited and restricted pesticide applicators.
-She also prepares the state contributions report--Partners for Progress--that is disseminated to Florida Extension offices annually.
+Additionally, she oversees the fiscal dispensation of the Special Pesticide Certification Examination program, which is administered in sixty-seven Florida counties, she prepares the state contributions report – Partners for Progress – that is disseminated to Florida Extension offices annually, and she administers all Effort Reports each semester for faculty certification.

 Christy holds a Bachelor’s degree in Food & Resource Economics from the University of Florida.

-Elizabeth McLaughlin is the Travel and Pcard Specialist for County Operations for UF/IFAS Extension.
-Beth works directly with Charlotte Simmons--the Administrative Assistant for County Operations--and is responsible for approving travel authorizations and travel reports for all sixty-seven counties.
+Beth McLaughlin is the HR Liaison & Travel Specialist for the Business Services office for UF/IFAS Extension.
+Beth works directly with Charlotte Simmons – the Director of Administrative Services for the Business Services office – and is responsible for approving travel authorizations and expense reports for all sixty-seven counties.
+She also manages the personnel transactions for all TEAMS and OPS Onboarding.

 Beth is a UF alum of the College of Journalism and Communications.